p-i-z/TeX-xclangspec/README.md

 “**Basic TeX.xccolortheme**” -> ~/Library/Developer/Xcode/UserData/FontAndColorThemes/

 And this is what the script **TeX-Xcode-setup.sh** does, creating the appropriate folders if they do not exist already.

+**Note** Unzip TeX-xclangspec GitHub.zip, the folder **TeX-xclangspec GitHub** contains all these files.
+Run the script from inside that folder.